ilpinoabete/recruiting-sw-it_automation/README.md

 * It asks the user if there are any other files to be uploaded

 ## Environment variables
-To work properly this bot expects the following environment variables:
+To work properly this script expects the following environment variables:
 ```
 # Database variables
 DB_KEY              (the database API key)